 Amazingly much of Peterhof is only round 60 years old.
 Germans captured the palace during World War 2 and by the time it was liberated in 1944 it was in ruins.
 It’s claimed Stalin had Peterhof bombed to stop Hitler holding a Christmas party here during the Siege of Leningrad.
 Talk about cutting off your nose to spite your face!
 Even today, the meticulous restoration continues apace.

-- This press-trip was organized by Saint Petersburg Committee for Tourism Development
+- This trip was organized by Saint Petersburg Committee for Tourism Development